Plymouth, Devonport and South Western Junction Railway: The Callington branch

 The East Cornwall Mineral Railway (ECMR) had opened a narrow gauge line from Kelly Bray to Calstock quay (on the River Tamar, concerned chiefly with mineral extraction.
-That short line lay about 4 miles (7 km) from the PD&SWJR line, and the PD&SWJR obtained powers as part of its 1884 Act to acquire the ECMR and to connect it with its main line.
-After some considerable delay it took active steps to do so, obtaining authorisation by the Bere Alston and Calstock Light Railway Order of 12 July 1900 to build the connecting line, and to operate the ECMR line (but not the incline to the Tamar quay) as a passenger line; the gauge was to be 3 ft 6in.
+That short line lay about 4 miles (7 km) from the PD&SWJR line, and the PD&SWJR obtained powers as part of the Plymouth, Devonport and South Western Junction Railway Act 1884 (47 & 48 Vict. c. ccxxxi) to acquire the ECMR and to connect it with its main line.
+After some considerable delay it took active steps to do so, obtaining authorisation by the Bere Alston and Calstock Light Railway Order 1900 of 12 July 1900 to build the connecting line, and to operate the ECMR line (but not the incline to the Tamar quay) as a passenger line; the gauge was to be 3 ft 6in.
 The estimated cost was £74,014, because of the necessity to cross the River Tamar on a high viaduct.

 There was little interest in subscribing to this venture and after further inactivity the LSWR was persuaded to subscribe the capital, receiving 3% guaranteed shares.
-Application was made to Parliament and the Bere Alston and Calstock Light Railway was established as a separate company by Act of 23 June 1902, capital £135,000.
-A further Light Railway Order of 12 October 1905 authorised the adoption of the standard gauge on the line, implying conversion of the existing East Cornwall Mineral line.
+Application was made to Parliament and the Bere Alston and Calstock Light Railway was established as a separate company by the Plymouth, Devonport and South Western Junction Railway Act 1902 (2 Edw.
+7. c. xxx) of 23 June 1902, capital £135,000.
+A further light railway order, the Bere Alston and Calstock Light Railway (Amendment) Order 1905 of 12 October 1905, authorised the adoption of the standard gauge on the line, implying conversion of the existing East Cornwall Mineral line.

 The branch was engineered under the supervision of Colonel Stephens with the consulting engineers Galbraith and Church; it had to cross the River Tamar at Calstock at a high level and the construction took a considerable time, finally opening on 2 March 1908.
 The conversion of the gauge of the old ECMR line had taken only two days.
 The ECMR had used a rope-worked incline to reach the Tamar quay at Calstock; the incline was abandoned and a wagon lift was provided to move wagons to the quay.

 An approach was made to the LSWR inviting them to work the line, but the PD&SWJR were advised to work it themselves, which they did.